SGAC Involvement with the United Nations

 In 1999, at UNISPACE III, the Space Generation Advisory Council in support of the United Nations Programme on Space Applications was created following the outcomes of the first Space Generation Forum.
 It was recommended “to create, within the framework of the Committee on the Peaceful Uses of Outer Space, a consultative mechanism to facilitate the continued participation of young people from all over the world, especially young people from developing countries and young women, in cooperative space-related activities”.

-Since then, SGAC works diligently to raise awareness among the next generation of space professionals on a global scale working together with the United Nations Office for Outer Space Affairs (UN OOSA), the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS) as well as the United Nations Economic and Social Committee (ECOSOC) in promoting UN workshops and activities.
+Since then, SGAC works diligently to raise awareness among the next generation of space professionals on a global scale working together with the United Nations Office for Outer Space Affairs (UN OOSA), the United Nations Committee on the Peaceful Uses of Outer Space (UN COPUOS) and its subcommittees: the Legal Subcommittee (LSC) and the Scientific and Technical Subcommittee (STSC).
+SGAC has been a Permanent Observer of COPUOS, LSC and STSC since 2001 and has been a member of the United Nations Economic and Social Committee (ECOSOC) since 2003.

 The SGAC impact reaches as far as our member base and as broad as our involvement in the space sector.
 The products of SGAC events and project groups shape space policy at every level and has been referenced by other delegations at UN COPUOS.